Newsletter #82

 We would love to hear from you as we continue to build out new features for Lazy!
 Love the site?
 Have an idea on how we can improve it?
 Drop us a line at info@lazy.com

-Newsletter #57
+Newsletter #79

-Newsletter #57
+Newsletter #79

-This week’s featured collection is lanaeasteregg
+This week’s featured collection is Symulakra

 Like what you see?
-Share this post!
+Share this post 🙂

 Share

-👉🏼 Want to make an impact on the NFT scene?
-Here’s your chance: Lazy.com is hiring a web3 front-end developer with React experience.
+Here’s your chance: Lazy.com is seeking a web3 front-end developer with React experience.
 Tens of thousands of collectors use Lazy.com to display their NFTs.
-Shape what they see.
-Apply now by sending a sample of your work. 👀
+Help us shape what they see.
+Apply now by sending a sample of your work.

 Share